sgibson91/cross-stitch-carpentry/_episodes/02-getting-started.md

 Most cross stitch patterns on 14 count aida require stitches made with 2 threads for suitable coverage of the fabric.
 By folding the thread in half like this, we can do something called a loop start.

-Congratulations, you're now ready to start stitching! :tada:
+Congratulations, you're now ready to start stitching!